 Kevin Rodrigues, guest blogger, is a developer-turned-blogger that helps people learn about gardening.
 Check out his website:https://gardeningmentor.com

-Bees can be called that and rightly so.
+Bees can be called a gift from Mother Nature, and rightly so.
 They are pollinators that help plants in your garden bear fruit.
 If it were not for bees, 30 percent of the world’s food would have trouble growing.

 Imagine missing out on apples, blueberries, almonds, oranges, and cucumbers among others.
 Scary thought, isn’t it?
 But it’s easy to avoid this problem.
 We just need to attract bees to our garden and there are some plants that bees love to pollinate.